 6.42.2 Cross reference

-CWE: (none)

-JSF AV Rules: 89, 91, 92, 93
+JSF AV Rules [31]: 89, 91, 92, 93

-CERT C++ guidelines: (none)

-Ada Quality and Style Guide 9.3.2
+Ada Quality and Style Guide [1] 9.3.2

 6.42.3 Mechanism of failure

 When a client calls the method of a class which redispatches to the implementation of a subclass with a strengthened precondition, the client has mechanism to know about the added preconditions to be satisfied.
 Hence the call may fail on a violated precondition.
 Similarly, if the called implementation has a weaker postcondition, the postcondition asserted to the client might not be satisfied.
 As a consequence, the client may fail.
 Failing to meet preconditions or to guarantee postconditions is bound to cause exceptions or system failures.
 The specific scenarios are extensive and range from faults that happen to be handled by the system to complete loss of security and safety.